google/WebFundamentals/src/content/en/updates/2018/05/lighthouse3.md

 ### First Interactive ➡ First CPU Idle {: #first-cpu-idle }

 The **First Interactive** audit has been renamed to **First CPU Idle** to better describe how it works.
 The general purpose of the audit is the same.
 Use this audit to measure when users are first able to interact with your page.

 ### Perceptual Speed Index ➡ Speed Index {: #speedindex }

 In Lighthouse 3.0 the **Perceptual Speed Index** audit is now **Speed Index**.
 This change aligns Lighthouse with how [WebPageTest][WPT]{:.external} measures this metric.
 The purpose of the audit is the same, but the underyling metric is slightly different.

 [WPT]: https://webpagetest.org/easy

+{% include "web/_shared/rss-widget-updates.html" %}

+{% include "comment-widget.html" %}